Missing information?

 More information

 2nd Lt Robert F. Stewart graduated from MacKenzie High School.Statement of 2nd Lt Herdman S. Porter, O-813057: “Ship 877 was hit on first or second attack.
 A 20mm went through left wing, outboard of #1 engine.
-877 flew in his position for about ten (10) minutes, then peeled off to the right, apparently under control.
-About a minute after that, the left wing buckled and fire started at the trailing edge.
-A few seconds thereafter, the wing section broke off and the ship went into a steep spiral to the left out of control.
+877 flew in this position for about ten (10) minutes, then peeled off to the right, apparently under control.
+About a minute after that, the left wing buckled, and fire started at the trailing edge.
+A few seconds thereafter, the wing section broke off, and the ship went into a steep spiral to the left out of control.
 Seven chutes were seen by my crew members.”

 Statement of 2nd Lt Harry Avery, pilot of A/C 42-37877:

-“Our plane was hit by enemy fighter action, caught on fire and blew up on mid-air.
-After plane was hit I gave orders for men to put chutes on and bail out.
-The navigator and I say two bodies on ground without chutes which evidently were blown out of plane.
-Our navigator recognized clothing on one of the bodies to be that of bombardier's (2nd Lt Stewart).
-I believe that the other body was subject's (S/Sgt Mc Ilroy)."
+“Our plane was hit by enemy fighter action, caught on fire, and blew up in midair.
+After plane was hit, I gave orders for men to put chutes on and bail out.
+The navigator and I saw two bodies on ground without chutes, which evidently were blown out of plane.
+Our navigator recognized clothing on one of the bodies to be that of bombardier (2nd Lt Stewart).
+I believe that the other body was subject's (S/Sgt McIlroy)."

-Lt.
-Stewart's body was found without a parachute and it is believed that it was blown off, due to the state of his body.
+Lt Stewart's body was found without a parachute, and it is believed that it was blown off, due to the state of his body.